At HITSA, we work on making social inclusion a part of our culture. The aim is to create social value while generating economic value.

 In the words of HITSA’s Managing Director and co-owner, Henrik Andersen:

 This means that we employ trainees, apprentices and permanent employees who have all been on the fringes of the labour market.
 This could include people with problems such as substance abuse, criminal offences, illness or something else.
-They work here in flex jobs, internships, and in jobs with special or normal working conditions.
+They work here in internships, and in jobs with special or even normal working conditions.
 Out of the approximately 110 people we employ, roughly 25 have joined the company as a result of our work with social responsibility.

 We also take social responsibility for our permanent employees.
 Anyone can find themselves in a crisis because of illness, stress, family circumstances or something similar.
 We help our employees get through periods of crisis, with the aim of keeping them in the labour market.